amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 I call this _ostrich typing:_ bury your head in the sand and pretend that you have a strongly, statically-typed language.

-Fast-forward 19 years: Java is no longer young not simple, and it got templates all right (called “generics”).
+Fast-forward 19 years: Java is no longer young nor simple, and it got templates all right (called “generics”).

 Now, while re-learning Java by programming in it, I was quite